 If you aren’t using a registered agent service then you’re going to have to list the physical address of your business entity here.
 If your business doesn’t have a physical business address then you’ll be forced to register the address of your home or office here, which will leave your information vulnerable to cyberpunks and online thieves who only have to perform an online search to find it.

 If you’ve decided to use a registered agent service, they will register their address on the form.
 It will be an address that can’t be directly linked to you or your home so your identity and personal information remains safe and secure.

-Once you’re sure all of the information on your Articles of Organization form is filled in and you’ve triple-checked it for accuracy, it’s time to sign and file your LLC’s Articles of Organization.
+Once you’re sure the information on your Articles of Organization form is filled in and triple-checked for accuracy, it’s time to sign and file your LLC’s Articles of Organization.

-If you’re using an LLC formation service then they’ll sign and file the form on behalf of your business entity.
+If you’re using an LLC formation service, they’ll sign and file the form on behalf of your business entity.
 Of course, you can sign and file the document yourself, but this will register your information to be put on the public record.

 Once everything is signed you can file the form by sending it by mail to the Secretary of State along with a check or money order to pay the filing fee to the address below:

 Department of Business Services

 You can also file by submitting your Articles of Organization online along with a payment for the state filing fee here.